Fiserv/universal-commerce/recipes/Paypal_Venmo_guide.md

 # How to do Vaulted Payment via Paypal/Venmo

-Please use this flow if vaulting is enabled through uCom.
+Please use this flow if vaulting is enabled through Connected Commerce (uCom).
 The client generates a nonce from Paypal/Venmo and then does vaulting with Paypal/Venmo nonce, then preform the transaction with vaulted account.

 ## Step 1: Create a Customer

 **<ins> Description </ins>**

 This request will create a customer for card vaulting or payment purposes.
-This is always the first step that needs to be taken to do vaulting an account in the ucom.
+This is always the first step that needs to be taken to do vaulting an account in the Connected Commerce (uCom).

-The client sends the externalId field (unique identifier) for this customer and ucom generate fdCustomerId and send it in the response to the client.
+The client sends the externalId field (unique identifier) for this customer and Connected Commerce (uCom) generate fdCustomerId and send it in the response to the client.

 **<ins> Endpoint URL </ins>**